Other Fascial Therapies

 Research has demonstrated that passive motion (ie relaxing and letting someone else move you) is important for stimulating the body’s own internal repair process in both acute pain injuries and chronic pain conditions.

-Harmonics, or rebounding, is a subtle and rhythmic movement technique that is believed to trigger the body’s soft tissue repair mechanism.
+Rebounding, is a subtle and rhythmic movement technique that is believed to trigger the body’s soft tissue repair mechanism.
 We tend to use harmonics in combination with other bodywork techniques.

-Soft Tissue Release
+Scar Tissue Release

 Scars can be caused by accidents or surgery, and they can range in size from major scarring which affects tissues from the skin to deep in the body, to micro scarring of small areas of muscle fibre.
 Scar tissue is created from collagen as the body repairs the damaged tissue.

 Often the scar you see on your skin is only a fraction of the total – John Barnes calls surface scars the ‘tip of the fascial iceberg’.
 Over time scar tissue can grow and spread out along natural lines of tension, sometimes attaching onto other structures such as internal organs – these are called adhesions.

 As scars spread they change fascial function and alter balance in the body.
 They can cause pain and other symptoms in other seemingly unrelated parts of the body, often years after the original tissue damage has repaired.
 For example, a caesarean section scar can cause headaches, or a knee ligament repair can contribute to hip pain.

 Scar tissue release is a gentle and very effective way of encouraging the body to undo the excess scarring it has created and reabsorb excess collagen.